hienlh/parse-apk-ipa/README.md

 ## Build

-*Use for other purpure like run without nodejs*
+*Use for other purpure like running like a software or inject into another backend (php, go, ...)*

 `npm run build`